Bill Gates

 Bill Gates and Paul Allen attended the same school

-The two were granted permission to program in the computer lab of the University of Washington, as the school's computers paled in comparison to the university's sophisticated offerings.
-"Mostly, we were up to trivial pursuits: Monopoly strategies, rudimentary programs on punch cards," Gates reminisced.
-However, in 1971, they were barred from the lab for an entire year due to a "breach of trust" — they had proven how effortlessly security passwords could be pilfered.
+The two were granted permission to program in the computer lab of the University of Washington, since the school's computers couldn't compete with the university's advanced systems.
+"Mostly, we were just goofing around: Monopoly strategies, basic programs on punch cards," Gates recalled.
+However, in 1971, they were barred from the lab for an entire year due to a "breach of trust" — they had shown how easily security passwords could be stolen.

 We recognized that microprocessors were the future and were baffled as to why others couldn't see it.

 By age 17, Gates, then a high school senior, collaborated with a friend to develop a program analyzing road traffic.
-This endeavor netted them $20,000, and their subsequent contract — to design an analytical program for a hydroelectric plant — earned them a staggering $30,000.
+This project earned them $20,000, and their subsequent contract — to design an analytical program for a hydroelectric plant — earned them a staggering $30,000.

 Bill Gates developed a passion for computers at just 12 years old